sematext/docs/docs/monitoring/autodiscovery.md

 ### How does Sematext Autodiscovery Monitoring work in container environments?

 The Sematext Agent container gets distributed to every Kubernetes, Docker Swarm or Docker Enterprise node.
-Sematext Agent installs hook points on various kernel functions via eBPF and gets notified when a process creates a socket or sends data through it.
-It also uses eBPF to to watch for process termination so it can shut down monitoring agent containers/pods when your service is gone.
-In Swarm setups specifically, Sematext Agent joins containers to its own network so it can establish communication with them.
+That way it can find out about existing containers, as well as about newly created and terminated containers.
+For each monitorable service running in container, Sematext Agent will create a dedicated monitoring agent container.
+And once such service is gone, Sematext Agent will ensure its monitoring agent container is also removed.

 In container environments, Sematext Agent will create a monitoring agent if it finds `MONITORING_TOKEN` in environment variables or labels of your service or if you enabled automatic monitoring for specific service type in the UI.
 In Kubernetes setups `MONITORING_TOKEN` can be placed in pod annotations.